adikuma/SDS-Website/README.md

 # Project Website on Streamlit

-This project showcases a website built using Streamlit for our Systems Design Studio module @ SUTD.
+This is a Streamlit website showcasing our Systems Design Studio (module) project at SUTD.
 ## Getting Started

 To get this project up and running on your local machine, follow these steps: